-During fiscal 2017, the Company recorded \$428 million of transaction and integration costs which generated a \$69 million tax benefit.

-During fiscal 2017, the Company recorded a discrete non-cash tax charge of \$490 million related to establishment of a deferred tax liability on the outside basis difference of the Company's investment in certain subsidiaries of the Scott Safety business.
-This business is reported as net assets held for sale given the announced sale to 3M Company.
+In the first quarter of fiscal 2018, the Company completed the sale of its Scott Safety business to 3M Company.
+In connection with the sale, the Company recorded a pre-tax gain of \$114 million and income tax expense of \$30 million.
+In addition, during fiscal 2017, the Company recorded a discrete non-cash tax charge of \$490 million related to establishment of a deferred tax liability on the outside basis difference of the Company's investment in certain subsidiaries of the Scott Safety business.
 Refer to Note 3, "Acquisitions and Divestitures," and Note 4, "Discontinued Operations," of the notes to consolidated financial statements for additional information.